RickApple/cconstruct/README.md

 - allows handle relative locations correctly
 - simplify output folders taking into account that VS gives warning if multiple projects have same output/intermediate folder
 - support pre build actions (post already works)
-- have option to create project to debug cconstruct binary?
 - Custom configuration Testing for example.
 Take into account that XCode generator adds some Debug/Release differences hardcoded.
 - Better name for CCProjectTypeWindowedApplication as that is also the type used for iOS applications Maybe just CCProjectTypeApplication